 1. Janelle Monae and her Dirty Computer

 Janelle has always been an outspoken activist.
 This year, she’s gone above and beyond to express herself in the most creative and artistic way, not only through her music, but visually as well, through videos and fashion choices.
 Her music video for Pynk is, quite literally, an ode to vaginas.
 It also teases a not-so-hidden jab at Donald Trump, with “pynk grabs back” written on panties.
 Iconic.
 Dirty Computer, her 46-minute dystopian sci-fi “emotion picture” companion to her album of the same title, is a metaphor for being Other in a white patriarchal heteronormative society that represses anything that is different.
-Like in the Make Me Feel video, Janelle’s character and Tessa Thompson’s are in a forbidden polyamorous love story with a man.
+Janelle’s multiple identities conflict with the repressive societal standards: she is Black, wild, free, and in a queer polyamorous relationship with the character played by Tessa Thompson and a man.
 The futuristic visual vibes of her creations are always evocative and tell a story as beautiful as the lyrics.

 2. Love, Simon